ADGEfficiency/adgefficiency.github.io/_posts/2018-07-07-dqn-debugging.md

 - gradient clipping, learning rate decay
 - policy is split out to allow either epsilon greedy or a softmax policy to be used

-> I know you don’t hit it on the first generation, don’t think you hit it on the second, on the third generation maybe, on the fourth & fifth, that is when we start talking -  Linux Torvalds
+> I know you don’t hit it on the first generation, don’t think you hit it on the second, on the third generation maybe, on the fourth & fifth, that is when we start talking -  Linus Torvalds

 Two more rebuilds to go...